awsdocs/amazon-kendra-developer-guide/doc_source/field-mapping.md

 # Mapping data source fields<a name="field-mapping"></a>

 You can map document or content fields from your data source to fields in your index\.
 For example, if you have a field in your data source called "dept" that contains department information for a document, you can map it to an index field called "Department"\.
 That way, you can use the field when querying documents\.

-You can also map standard or reserved fields such `_created_at`\.
+You can also map standard or reserved fields such as `_created_at`\.
 If your data source has a field called "creation\_date", you can map this to the equivalent Amazon Kendra reserved field called `_created_at`\.
 You can map fields for most data sources\.

 You can create field mappings for the following data sources:
 + Confluence